mandiwise/isotope-posts/README.markdown

 Copyright (c) 2013, Mandi Wise

-Isotope Posts is licensed under the GPL v2 or later.
+Isotope Posts is dual licensed under MIT and the GPL v2 or later.

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.